“Do you think I’m a leader?” Jokic asked.

 “Last year, I don’t think he played much defense at all,” Malone said.

 Jokic’s athletic limitations will probably prevent him from ever being an elite defender.
 But his size and basketball intelligence give him a chance to hold his own as a positional defender – if he puts in the effort.
-Jokic has dedicated himself more this season, and as a result, Denver’s defense has gone from awesome to middling.
+Jokic has dedicated himself more this season, and as a result, Denver’s defense has gone from awful to middling.

 The Nuggets also want Jokic to become a more aggressive scorer.
 He’s such a willing passer, and he’s always looking to make what the right play would be if all players were equal.
 But they’re not.
 Denver is 10-4 when Jokic attempts at least 15 shots and 14-19 otherwise.